-- Use a step stool instead of furniture to stand on when you need a few more inches to hang a wreath or picture.
+- Stand on a step stool instead of furniture when you need a few more inches to hang a wreath or picture.

 - Be mindful of any rearranged furniture and new decorations and make sure others in the house are familiar with the changes as well.
 Serious falls can happen when people trip over furniture placed in what used to be open space.

 - Ask for help when moving heavy or awkward items.